Jordanxwa/ReactFirebaseAssignment/README.md

 4. npm install firebase --save
 5. npm install react-native-gifted-chat

-Starting the CLI: To start the cli just type "expo start" then scan the QR code (using Tunnel) with your phone (through Android means
+Starting the CLI: To start the cli just type "expo start" then scan the QR code (using Tunnel) with your phone (through Android means.